saurabh2mishra/airflow-notes/README.md

 - Specify configuration details once - The place where SQL templates are is configured as an Airflow Variable and looked up as a global parameter when the DAG is instantiated.
 - Pool your resources: All task instances in the DAG use a pooled connection to the DWH by specifying the pool parameter.
 - Manage login details in one place - Connection settings are maintained in the Admin menu.
-- Sense when to start a task - The processing of dimensions and facts has external task sensors, which wait until all processing of external DAGs has finished up to the required day.
+- Sense when to start a task.
+Normal scheduler or trigger to strat a workflow.
+ Th

 # Where to go from here?